-Collectively, the 21 economies of APEC, which touch the Pacific Ocean, represent a large consumer market - nearly half the world’s population, nearly half of all world trade and more than $38 trillion in economic output.
-(International Monetary Fund)
+Collectively, the 21 economies of APEC, which touch the Pacific Ocean, represent a large consumer market - nearly half the world’s population, nearly half of all world trade and approximately $42.6 trillion in economic output.
+(Apec Statistics)

 The APEC economies are: Australia, Brunei Darussalam, Canada, Chile, People’s Republic of China, Hong Kong, Indonesia, Japan, Republic of Korea, Malaysia, Mexico, New Zealand, Papua New Guinea, Peru, Republic of the Philippines, Russia, Singapore, Chinese Taipei, Thailand, United States and Vietnam.

 In 2013, the U.S. exported over $971 billion to the countries of APEC.
 California exported approximately $116 billion to APEC in 2013, 12 percent of the national total.
 Of this, approximately 26 percent consisted of computer and electronics ($30.3 billion).

 On September 13, 2010, the U.S. State Department announced that San Francisco will host Asia-Pacific Economic Cooperation (APEC) forum meetings in September 2011.